Managing Your Fabric Software

 The post-ISSU report displays a summary of the results of the checks performed before and after the upgrade, consecutively.
 Analyze the report for any errors and take corrective actions, as required.

-2. In the Reports window, click on the link displayed under the Title column of the report that you want to view.
+2. In the Reports page, click the link displayed under the Name column of the report that you want to view.

-3. In the Report dialog box, click the expand icon to open the HTML version of the report.
-The window displays a summary and the details about the errors, warnings, info and success messages.
-It also displays a snapshot of the configuration before and after the upgrade.
+In the Report dialog box, you can see a summary and details about the errors, warnings, info and success messages.
+A snapshot of the configuration before and after the upgrade is also displayed.

 Generate post-upgrade snapshot of the switch configuration (optional)